Learn the Facts

 MYTH

-There is no difference between being brain dead and being in a coma.
+There is no difference between being brain

 FACT